nafeesahyounis/data-centric-dev-project/README.md

 - The results are laid out on a card on the right hand side of the page with horizontal rules in between each result.

-- Jinga templating |length was used, so that when results are returned they are counted and the number of results is displayed dynamically.
+- Jinja templating |length was used, so that when results are returned they are counted and the number of results is displayed dynamically.
 I chose to do this as I wanted to experiment with filters in order to enhance my own ability to use the language.
 I also felt that it made the page look more professional.

 ### Login Page